On Expansion and Topological Overlap: Introduction

-The goal of the present paper is to provide a detailed and easily accessible proof of Gromov's result for general complexes $X$, see Theorem~\ref{thm:overlap} below, which is a crucial ingredient for obtaining examples of ($2$-dimensional) complexes $X$ of \emph{bounded degree} that have the topological overlap property~\cite{KKL}.
-The basic idea is the same as Gromov's, but we present a simplified and streamlined form of the proof that uses only elementary topological notions (general position for piecewise-linear maps, cellular chains and cochains, and chain homotopies) and avoids some of the machinery (in particular, the simplicial set of cocycles) used in Gromov's original paper.
+The goal of the present paper is to provide a detailed and easily accessible proof of Gromov's result for general complexes $X$, see Theorem~\ref{thm:overlap} below.
+This is a crucial ingredient for obtaining examples of simplicial complexes $X$ of \emph{bounded degree} (i.e., such that every vertex is incident to a bounded number of simplices) that have the topological overlap property~\cite{KKL,EK}.
+The basic idea of the proof is the same as Gromov's, but we present a simplified and streamlined version of the proof that uses only elementary topological notions (general position for piecewise-linear maps, algebraic intersection numbers, cellular chains and cochains, and chain homotopies) and avoids much of the machinery used in Gromov's original paper (in particular, the simplicial set of cocycles).

-For stating the result formally, we need to discuss higher-dimensional expansion of cell complexes.
-The relevant notion of expansion originated in the work by Linial and Meshulam~\cite{LM} and by Gromov~\cite{Gromov} and generalizes edge expansion of graphs (which corresponds to $1$-dimensional expansion).
-To define $k$-dimensional expansion, we need two ingredients: first, information about incidences between cells of dimensions $k$ and $k-1$ and, secondly, a notion of \emph{discrete volumes} in $X$.
+For stating the result formally, we need to discuss higher-dimensional expansion properties of cell complexes.
+The relevant notion of expansion originated in the work of Linial and Meshulam~\cite{LM} and of Gromov~\cite{Gromov} and generalizes edge expansion of graphs (which corresponds to $1$-dimensional expansion).
+To define $k$-dimensional expansion, we need two ingredients: first, information about incidences between cells of dimensions $k$ and $k-1$ and, second, a notion of \emph{discrete volumes} in $X$.
 To define these, it is convenient to use the language of \emph{cellular cochains} of $X$.